Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Stockholm and Sao Paulo.
+To all the kids in Winnipeg and Seoul.

 I'm losing my edge to the art-school Mumbai kids in little jackets and borrowed nostalgia for the unremembered nineties.